|Nutritional Guidelines (per serving)|

 Note: If your beans are a little older or your water is hard, it may take longer.
 If the beans are still somewhat hard after the 25 minutes, replace the cover and cook for an additional 2 to 5 minutes on high pressure.
 Do a quick release and check again.

-- If you suspect your hard water is hindering your beans, add about 1/4 teaspoon of baking soda for each pound of beans to be cooked.
+- If you suspect your hard water is preventing your beans from cooking completely, add about 1/4 teaspoon of baking soda for each pound of beans to be cooked.

-- Feel free to add some sliced smoked sausage or chorizo once the beans have cooked.
+- Sausage: Feel free to add some sliced smoked sausage or chorizo once the beans have cooked.

 - Change up the seasonings with some fresh rosemary, dried Italian herbs, or a Creole spice blend.